asdiFlv3/simulation-of-biological-cell-sorting/README.md

 ## Curret problem with the model
 - Visualisation
-- Took way too much step to sort properly
+- Took way too much steps to sort properly